archanadeveloper18/bakingApp/README.md

 ## Sample Mocks
 Here are some sample mocks that you can refer to as you build your app.
-Make sure your app functions properly on tablet devices as well as phones.
-(PDF version)
+Make sure your app functions properly on tablet devices as well as phones. (https://d17h27t6h515a5.cloudfront.net/topher/2017/March/58dee986_bakingapp-mocks/bakingapp-mocks.pdf)